rkoonireddy/exist_2023/README.md

 | roh-neil_1 			|Task 3						| Hard -Hard ALL	|**1**|
 | roh-neil_1 			|Task 3						| Hard -Soft ALL	|13|

 The given code achieves good results on hard labels consistently but fail to perform well on soft labels.
-One reason could be not using the right logistic loss.
+One reason could be not using the right logistic loss for the direct probabilities.

 Key Information is that I use a twitter trained XLM-Roberta_large model from Hugging Face library called sdadas/xlm-roberta-large-twitter (which can be found here: https://huggingface.co/sdadas/xlm-roberta-large-twitter)